Arickjd/Arickjd/README.md

 ## 👨‍🎓 About Me

-I'm a **Control and Automation Engineering** student at the **Federal University of Rio de Janeiro (UFRJ)** with a strong focus on **Data Science**, **Deep Learning**, and **Generative AI**.
+I'm a **Control and Automation Engineering** student at the **Federal University of Rio de Janeiro (UFRJ)** with a strong focus on **Data Science**, **Machine Learning**, and **Generative AI**.
 I'm passionate about using technology to solve real-world problems, particularly through IoT, data analysis, and AI-driven solutions.
-- Interests: I'm currently interested in expanding my knowledge in data visualization, machine learning, and the integration of IoT with real-time data analysis.
+- Interests: I'm currently interested in expanding my knowledge in Deep Learning and the integration of IoT with real-time data analysis.
 ---

 ## 💻 Experience

-- **Programming**: C, Objective-C, R, SQL, Python, Julia, HTML/CSS
+- **Programming**: C, Objective-C, R, SQL, Python, Julia

 - **Technologies**: Power BI, Microsoft SQL Server